phalcon/documentation/docs/annotations.md

 ```

 ### Stream
 [Phalcon\Annotations\Adapter\Stream][annotations-adapter-stream] stores the parsed and processed annotations in a file on the server.
-This adapter can be used in production systems, but it will increase the I/O since for every request the annotations cache files will need to be read from the file system.
-The adapter accepts one parameter in the constructor's `$options` array:
+This adapter can be used in production systems but it will increase the I/O since for every request the annotations cache files will need to be read from the file system.
+The adapter accepts one parameter in the constructor's `options` array:
 - `annotationsDir` - the directory to store the annotations cache

 ```php